Page updated: 18 January 2023

-Should evidence emerge that people with supressed immune systems are at greater risk of MPXV, or ill-health from catching the virus, then updated information and advice will be made available.
+Should evidence emerge that people with suppressed immune systems are at greater risk of MPOX, or ill-health from catching the virus, then updated information and advice will be made available.

 Stigmatising people because of a disease is never okay.
-Anyone can get or pass on MPXV regardless of their sexuality.
+Anyone can get or pass on MPOX regardless of their sexuality.